 2. Choose an account

-There are two different types of bank accounts in Canada: checking accounts and savings accounts.
+There are two types of bank accounts in Canada: checking accounts and savings accounts.

 Checking account: this allows you to deposit and withdraw money as often as you like.
 Usually when you open a checking account you receive a chequebook and a debit card.
 Most international students will only need to open a checking account to pay for their living costs while studying in Canada.
 You may also be able to obtain a credit card through your checking account if that is something you are interested in.

 Savings accounts: this is a place to collect money over a longer term.
-Some students may consider opening one of these, if they are working or want to save money for travel or emergencies.
+You may consider opening one of these if you are working or want to save money for travel or emergencies.

 3. Breakdown of bank accounts

-There are many banks in Canada, so it is worth doing some research into the most suitable bank account for you.
-Here at THE Student, we’ve had a look around some of the major banks to see what they are offering students.
+We’ve had a look around some of the major Canadian banks to see what they are offering students.

 |Bank||Account name||Monthly fee||Extras|